whily/notes/legion-archlinux.md

 If sometimes meeting errors of "signatures from xxx is unknown trust", one can install latest keyring first by `pacman -S --asdeps archlinux-keyring`.

+It seems that KDE is not usable after upgrading to Plasma 6.
+To avoid error messages for non-compatible applets, comment out the sections in `~/.config/plasma-org.kde.plasma.desktop-appletrc' or delete the file directly.

 #### Analyze boot time

 Use either `systemd-analyze blame` for text output or `systemd-analyze